Torches

 Comparison of oxygen used to propane used

-I just read on Miller Welds (the Smith Little Torch’s home), that the ratio of oxygen to gas was 25/1.
-25 times the amount of O2 used!
-They also stated that the ratio for propane was 1 propane to 5 oxygen, although, elsewhere on their site they noted that the ratio was 1 (O2) to 9 (gas).
+I read on Miller Welds (the Smith Little Torch’s home) that the oxygen-to-gas ratio was 25/1.
+They also stated that the ratio for propane was one propane to 5 oxygen; elsewhere on their site, they noted that the ratio was 1 (O2) to 9 (gas).
 Oh well.

 Milt at MF MetalArts shared his video on the ratio of disposable propane tanks to disposable oxygen tanks.
-From his testing, he determined that you would use 15 – 30 canisters of O2 to every one-pound propane tank!
-(The variance is dependent on whether you are using an oxidizing flame or not).
+From his testing, he determined that you would use 15 – 30 canisters of O2 for every one-pound propane tank!
+(The variance depends on whether you use an oxidizing flame or not).

 Disposing of disposable tanks